Key Facts

 Broaden your sewing skills and let your creativity flow.
 Basic sewing machine skills and prior completion of 1 garment are a pre requisite for this advanced Course.
 In this course you'll learn how to make clothes to a high standard, including couture techniques to make your projects unique and exciting.
 Learners will be required to buy essential sewing equipment, fabric and a sewing pattern after discussion with your tutor.

 You will be required to buy Bernina bobbins, pins, thread, hand needles and a sewing pattern on this course.
-If you are on low income this course has concessions (50% off).

 -